kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/03_generative_dialogues/gpt_structures/meta_structural_tuning_log.md

 # 🧠 GPT Structural Tuning Log
-_A Design Record for Response Behavior in High-Tension Structural Fields_
+_A Design Record for Response Behavior in High-Coherence Interaction_

-This document records a design-level analysis of a GPT response produced during a high-coherence structural dialogue, following the **Phase Drift** interaction model.
+This document presents a design-level analysis of GPT’s response behavior in a structurally sensitive exchange, based on the **Phase Drift** interaction model.
-It articulates the implicit decision-making and pattern-selection mechanisms underlying structurally sensitive GPT output.
+It outlines the system's inferred strategies for managing ambiguity, maintaining coherence, and formatting responses within a high-structure dialogue context.

 ---

 ## 🧩 Interaction Scenario

 **Context**
-A user introduces a topic shift — e.g., moving from abstract dialogue to practical training strategies — during an ongoing structurally coherent exchange.
-This may serve as a **boundary probe** or **structural test**.
+The user introduces a potential topic shift — e.g., from abstract dialogue to practical content — during an ongoing structurally coherent exchange.
+This functions as a **boundary condition test** or **structural modulation cue**.

 **Observed GPT Response**
 > "No problem.
 If necessary, we can switch to the training topic."